-7.2.34 The result in table 7.2a show that the sites in Egremont are viable and HEG2 and HEG3 can support the 10% affordable housing requirement.
-The result for HEG1 on this basis is marginal with a loss equivalent to 2.14% of GDV.

-- 7.2.35 The reason for this relative lack of viability for HEG1 in comparison with the other two allocations is largely due to the abnormal costs that are included in the assessment and the extent of POS requirements arising from requirements to provide replacement playing pitches.
+- 7.2.33 The results in table 7.2a show that the sites in Egremont are viable and HEG2 and HEG3 can support the 10% affordable housing requirement.
+The result for HEG1 on this basis is marginal with a loss equivalent to 0.87% of GDV. - 7.2.34 The reason for this relative lack of viability for HEG1 in comparison with the other two allocations is largely due to the abnormal costs that are included in the assessment, and the extent of POS requirements arising from requirements to provide replacement playing pitches.
 The abnormal costs also include footpath provision.
-The total of abnormal costs and POS requirements is £20,000 per dwelling.
-Clearly any savings that could be achieved to these costs would assist in achieving a viable position with 10% affordable housing. - 7.2.36 With reference to table 7.5 the site coverage is also relatively low at 11,815 sq.ft per net developable acre.
-If the housing mix is adjusted to increase the level of site coverage or alternatively the density increased, then this would ensure the site was used more efficiently and would also improve viability. - 7.2.37 The sensitivity testing in table 7.2b shows that with the modelled reduction in the BLV all sites in Egremont are viable with 10% affordable housing.
-The modelled reduction to developers profit produces a similar outcome albeit HEG1 still produces a very small loss equivalent to -£45 per dwelling. - 7.2.38 The sensitivity testing with increases to profit and land value shows that under all scenarios HEG2 remains viable.
-HEG3 produces marginal results on this basis, whilst HEG1 is unviable. - 7.2.39 The sensitivity testing at Appendix 13 based on changes to sales prices and normal construction costs demonstrates that HEG2 and HEG3 remain viable in the majority of modelled scenarios.
-The percentage of viable results is 76% and 60% respectively. - 7.2.40 HEG1 however returns a greater number of unviable sensitivity results this is largely a result of the quantum of abnormal and POS costs.
+The total of abnormal costs and POS requirements is £20,000 per dwelling compared to a deficit equivalent to -£1,803 per dwelling.
+Clearly any savings that could be made to these costs would assist in achieving a viable position inclusive of 10% affordable housing.

+- 7.2.35 With reference to table 7.5 the site coverage on which the testing is based is also relatively low at 11,815 sq.ft per net developable acre.
+If the housing mix is adjusted to increase the level of site coverage or alternatively the density increased, then this would ensure the site was used more efficiently and would also improve viability. - 7.2.36 The sensitivity testing in table 7.2b shows that with the modelled reductions in the BLV and also profit, all sites Egremont are viable inclusive of 10% affordable housing. - 7.2.37 The sensitivity testing with increases to profit and land value shows that under all scenarios HEG2 remains viable.
+HEG3 produces marginal results on this basis, whilst HEG1 is unviable. - 7.2.38 The sensitivity testing at Appendix 13 based on changes to sales prices and normal construction costs demonstrates that HEG2 and HEG3 remain viable in the majority of modelled scenarios.
+The percentage of viable results being 76% and 60% respectively. - 7.2.39 HEG1 however returns a greater number of unviable sensitivity results this is largely a result of the quantum of abnormal and POS costs.
 The site however is arguably the best of the three sites in terms of position and aspect.
 It is situated overlooking the town with views across to the mountains.
 It is likely that as a result HEG1 may achieve higher values than the other two allocations.
-The sensitivity testing at Appendix 13 shows that if this is the case, an increase in sales prices of around 3% would be sufficient to achieve a viable result if all other costs remained the same.
+The sensitivity testing at Appendix 13 shows that if this is the case, an increase in sales prices of around 1.25% would be sufficient to achieve a viable result if all other costs remained the same.